K-Sugar/Google-Lighthouse-Helper/README.md

 - Python 3.7 or later
 - Google Lighthouse package for NPM (will be installed by programm if neccessary)

+## Instalation guide
+After you have installed all of the Requirements there is no further installation needed!
+Just clone the repository and start "Google Lighthouse Helper" if something is missing the programm will tell you.

 ## What does it do?

 This script is for creating Google Lighthouse reports of a list of links.
 It wont improve the performance of the pages at all.